csWen/func_wrapper/README.md

 # FuncWrapper

 Add function wrapper to a module.
-By using function_wrapperr, all functions in this module will be wrapped.
+By using function_wrapper, all functions in this module will be wrapped.

 You can define you own module functions wrapper by using FuncWrapper.Helper:
 ```elixir